piotrfijol/pgm-image-processing/README.md

 # pgm-image-processing

 It was a college project where we had to implement a simple image erosion and dilation on an array of 1's and 0's.
-But after I finished the project I decided I'll push it a step further and I created a PGM to ASCII converter that also includes erosion and dilation (it produces a few results).
+But after I finished the project I decided I'll push it a step further and so I created a PGM to ASCII converter that also includes erosion and dilation (it produces a few results).

 ## Results